Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

-Early summer apples were once essential to maintaining a year-round food supply.
-Late storage apples are harvested in October or November, and under the best conditions might keep until April or May.
-That leaves just a short break until the earliest summer apples begin ripening in June or July depending on your location.
+Early summer apples once played a vital role in maintaining a year-round food supply.
+Late storage varieties are harvested in October or November and, under ideal conditions, can last until April or May—leaving just a short gap before the first early apples begin ripening in June or July, depending on your climate.

 As a result of their quick development, yellow transparent apples tend to be crumbly in texture, and they store once ripe for only about a week.
 Since they’re impractical to ship, most people have never eaten a “crumbly” apple, and are a bit put off by something so far from their normal experience.